 The Committee shall be composed of each Board member who has been determined not to be an "interested person," as that term is defined in Section 2(a)(19) of the Investment Company Act of 1940, as amended ("1940 Act"), of the Fund (the "Independent Board Members"), or such lesser number as the Board of the Fund may specifically determine and reflect in the Board's minutes, each of whom shall be financially literate and at least one of whom shall have accounting or related financial management expertise as determined by the Fund's Board in its business judgment.
-Each member of the Committee must also meet the independence and experience requirements as set forth in Section 303.01(B) of the New York Stock Exchange's Listed Company Manual or as set forth in Section 121(a) of the American Stock Exchange's listing standards, as applicable, and the independence requirements applicable to investment companies set forth in Rule 10A-3 under the Securities Exchange Act of 1934.
+Each member of the Committee must also meet the independence and experience requirements as set forth in the New York Stock Exchange's Listed Company Manual or as set forth in the American Stock Exchange's listing standards, as applicable, and the independence requirements applicable to investment companies set forth in the Securities Exchange Act of 1934.
 The Committee shall elect a Chairperson, who shall preside over Committee meetings.
 The Chairperson shall serve for a term of three years, which term may be renewed from time to time.